JayRaikar/codsoft_taskno1/README.md

 # codsoft_taskno1
-This id Codsoft Level1 Task1
+This is Codsoft Level1 Task1